esheldon/pycolumns/README.md

     x                  <f4    None False
     y                  <f4    None False

-  Dictionaries:
+  Metadata:
     name
     ----------------------------
     meta
+    versions

   Sub-Columns Directories:
     name
     ----------------------------
-    telemetry
+    /telemetry

-# Above we see the main types supported:  A table of columns, dictionaries, and
+# Above we see the main types supported:  A table of columns, metadata entries, and
 # sub-Columns directories, which are themselves full Columns.  the id and name
 # columns have zstd compression and indexes for fast searching